crisp-oss/chappe/README.md

 Please refer to sections below for more details on how to write docs, customize Chappe, and deploy your final docs to your Web server.

+_👉 If Chappe fails to install on your Mac with an Apple Silicon chip, please refer to the [Common questions](#-common-questions) section below._

 ### Configuration

 The configuration of your Chappe docs is stored in a single JSON file, usually named `config.json`.
 Your configuration file will make references to images, such as your docs logo, which are stored in the `assets/` folder.